-HANNAH LOCKWOOD-GECK, Collegian (2012-2014) There is much more to agribusiness than I had known.
+HANNAH LOCKWOOD-GECK, Collegian (2012-2014)

+GREER BALDWIN

-GREER BALDWIN Year 13, day student
+Year 13, day student

 At St Paul's, students can study NCEA Level 2 and 3 Agribusiness.
 The course was pioneered by St Paul's in collaboration with Dairy NZ, Beef + Lamb NZ and a number of key industry leaders.
 It is currently being rolled out progressively to schools throughout the country.
 It provides students, who excel in science and/or commerce, with the opportunity to learn more about the primary industries.
 This will give them a competitive edge when entering New Zealand's agribusiness sector, which has a skills shortage.
 Agribusiness students learn agri-science, agri-marketing, agri-innovation and agri-management and finance.